Dr. Rose Recommends for Healthy & Safe Travel

-The Health Guide believes that travelers (including children) who are visiting areas where insect-transmitted infectious and tropical diseases are found should use a DEET repellent with a concentration of 30% to 35%.
+The International Travel Health Guide by Stuart Rose, MD (online at www.travmed.com and updated annually) believes that travelers (including children) who are visiting areas where insect-transmitted infectious and tropical diseases are found should use a DEET repellent with a concentration of 30% to 35%.
 Under conditions of high temperatures or humidity, which increases loss of repellent from the skin surface, or when there is intense insect-biting activity, higher concentrations of DEET may be justified (100% DEET is rated at 10 hours.)
 Choosing a controlled-release formulation of DEET (e.g., Ultrathon) is another way to prolong the efficacy of a repellent (up to 12 hours) without requiring the use of DEET concentrations over 35%.
 There is no convincing evidence that infants and children are harmed by DEET if the repellent is used according to the label.
 If parents choose to use a lower-concentration (<30%) DEET repellent on their infants or young children, additional measures of protection, such as permethrin-treated clothing, mosquito nets, and elimination of indoor insects, should be used.

-Recently, the CDC began recommending the synthetic repellent picaridin as a DEET alternative.
+The CDC also recommends the synthetic repellent picaridin as a DEET alternative.
 The Health Guide believe you should use only the 20% formulation if you will be exposed to malaria.